 In the fourth case, the same lawyers who represent unions sometimes also represent employees in individual discrimination claims, and so union supervisors and leaders will often recommend members use those same law firms.
 That isn’t necessarily a problem or a conflict of interest.
 It is, however, another situation in which the worker is entitled to reach out to other potential employment discrimination lawyers until you find one you’re comfortable with.

-For over fifty years, The Beasley Firm has set the standard for representing injured persons nationwide.
-If you or a loved one have been injured at work, contact us using this form or by calling 1-(215) 866-2424for a free, confidential consultation.
+For over fifty years, The Beasley Firm has set the standard for representing injured persons For over fifty years, The Beasley Firm has set the standard for representing injured persons nationwide.
+If you or a loved one have been injured at work, contact us using this form for a free, confidential consultation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.